-Target Ten-Year Expected

-Asset Class Allocation Real Rate of Return
+Asset Class Target Allocation Long-Term Expected Real Rate of Return

-Growth: 68.50%

-U. S. Equity 21.75% 5.70%

-Non US Equity 21.75% 6.35%
+Equity: 60.00% Iteal Itale of Itelum

+Public Equity 50.00% 4.45%

-Private Credit 10.00% 9.70%
+Private Credit 10.00% 10.15%

-High Yield Credit 15.00% 2.80%

-Liquidity: 11.50%
+Fixed Income: 20.00%

-Core Bonds 10.00% 0.00%
+Core Bonds 10.00% 0.28%

+High Yield Credit 10.00% 2.28%

-Cash 1.50% -0.60%
+Cash 0.00% -0.91%

-Diversifying Strategies:
+Inflation Protected: 20.00%

-Real Estate 10.00% 5.40%
+Real Estate 7.00% 3.67%

-Opportunistic 0.00% N/A

-Real Return 10.00% 4.55%
+Real Return 13.00% 4.07%

 Total 100.00%

-Expected Real Return 5.00%
+Expected Real Return 4.28%

 Long Term Inflation Assumption 2.30%

-Expected Nominal Return for Portfolio 7.30%
+Expected Nominal Return for Portfolio 6.58%

 Discount rate-For CERS, the discount rate used to measure the total pension liability was 6.25%.
 The projection of cash flows used to determine the discount rate assumed that contributions from plan employees and employers will be made at statutory contribution rates.
-Beginning 2018, the Kentucky General Assembly allowed CERS employers to use a ten-year phase-in for the significant contribution increases that resulted when the earnings assumption was lowered from 7.5% to 6.25%.
-This phased-in approach is the current "statutory contribution rates" based on actuarial projections, but limited to no more than a 12% annual increase.
-In 2020, the General Assembly froze employer contribution rates for local governments participating in CERS for fiscal year 2021.
 Projected inflows from investment earnings were calculated using the long-term assumed investment return of 6.25%.
 The long-term investment rate of return was applied to all periods of projected benefit payments to determine the total pension liability.
-The actuarial valuation for the 2021 measurement period indicates that CERS employers have now reached the actuarially-determined contribution levels and rates for 2023 and future years will be based on the actuarial calculations.

-Sensitivity of CERS proportionate share of net pension liability to changes in the discount rate- The following table presents the net pension liability of WMU, calculated using the discount rates selected by the pension system, as well as what WMU's net pension liability would be if it were calculated using a discount rate that is 1-percentage-point lower or 1-percentage-point higher than the current rate:
+Sensitivity of CERS proportionate share of net pension liability to changes in the discount rate- The following table presents the net pension liability of the District, calculated using the discount rates selected by the pension system, as well as what the District's net pension liability would be if it were calculated using a discount rate that is 1-percentage-point lower or 1-percentagepoint higher than the current rate:

 1% Current Discount 1%

 Decrease Rate Increase

-CERS 5.25% · '- 6.25% 7.25%
+CERS 5.25% 6.25% 7.25%

 WMU's proportionate share

-of net pension liability \$ 11,968,442 \$ 9,705,053 \$ 7,830,881
+of net pension liability \$ 10,762,752 \$ 8,611,056 \$ 6,831,425